Catholic archbishop posts, deletes tweets critical of Trump

 SAN ANTONIO (AP) — A Texas Roman Catholic archbishop posted tweets critical of President Donald Trump, only to delete them later.

-The San Antonio Express-News reports that San Antonio Archbishop Gustavo Garcia-Siller used his personal Twitter account late Monday to demand that Trump “stop racism, starting with yourself.”
+The San Antonio Express-News reports that San Antonio Archbishop Gustavo García-Siller used his personal Twitter account late Monday to demand that Trump “stop racism, starting with yourself.”

 The prelate called Trump poor and weak, accusing him of causing “too much damage already” and of destroying lives.
 He added: “Stop, stop, stop.
 Please, please, please.”